Sonny-skyez/Py.test_-_Twitter_with_unittests/README.md

 - fixtures,
 - fixtures parametrization.
 - fixtures autouse in many tests,
+- monkeypatch and mocking functions

 Also in project:
-- sending request to GitHub API.
+- sending request to GitHub API,
+- mocking twitter functions with Monkeypatch

 ## Installation